-While not every circumstance is unique to military service, there are distinct junctures in a veteran’s life when a companion pet might be just what the doctor ordered:
+While not every circumstance is unique to military service, there are distinct moments in a veteran’s life when a companion pet might be just what the doctor ordered.

 Transitioning from service to civilian life

-Upon separating from service, many veterans feel lost without the structure, discipline and routine associated with the military.
-Some return to a life that they no longer recognize and feel disconnected even from close friends or family, while others struggle to translate their military skills into a civilian job.
+Many veterans upon separating from service feel lost without the structure, discipline and routine associated with military culture.
+Some return to a life that they no longer recognize.
+Still others feel disconnected even from close friends or family and many struggle to translate their military skills into a civilian job.

-Overall, more than a quarter of veterans report difficulty re-entering life after the military, with higher incidences among post-9/11 veterans, as well as those who were seriously injured or experienced a traumatic event.
+Overall more than a quarter of veterans report difficulty re-entering life after the military.
+This figure is higher among post-9/11 veterans, as well as those who were seriously injured or experienced a traumatic event.

 Ease the impacts of PTSD, depression and anxiety

-In 2010, more than 408,000 veterans sought treatment for Post Traumatic Stress Disorder, or PTSD; these cases are on the rise as more post-9/11 veterans return from combat deployments.
-Often associated with depression and anxiety, veterans coping with PTSD may experience a range of symptoms, including insomnia, difficulty relating to others, nightmares, panic attacks and self-isolation.
+In 2010 more than 408,000 veterans sought treatment for Post Traumatic Stress Disorder, or PTSD.
+These cases are on the rise as more post-9/11 veterans return from combat deployments.
+Veterans coping with PTSD may experience a range of symptoms, including depression, anxiety, insomnia, difficulty relating to others, nightmares, panic attacks, and self-isolation.

 For individuals whose symptoms are so severe that they rise to the level of disability, a mental health provider may prescribe a psychiatric service animal – sometimes called a “PTSD dog” – to help the veteran participate in the basic activities of daily life.
 However, the vast majority of veterans neither need nor qualify for a service animal, even if they have PTSD, depression or another psychological condition, but most can be helped by a companion pet (learn more about the difference between service animals and companion pets).